Digital technology to innovate, automate and transform your practice

 3. AI helps customers – and you

 Artificial intelligence (AI) has been used as part of chatbots on websites and other customer service interactions.
 Like automation, AI is getting better by the year (sometimes by the day!).
 With AI and machine learning, it’s possible to anticipate your customer’s wants, needs and next steps.
-Smart technology, like speakers and wearables, can all serve up AI-powered responses to your customer’s questions, giving you the opportunity to engage at multiple touch points in their journey.
+69% of consumers say they're open to the use of AI to improve their experiences.2 Smart technology, like speakers and wearables, can all serve up AI-powered responses to your customer’s questions, giving you the opportunity to engage at multiple touch points in their journey.